BangkokJangpan/SharedLogistics/replit.md

 ## Overview

 This is a Flask-based web application for a shared logistics system at Laem Chabang Port.
-The system appears to be designed for managing logistics operations with user authentication, role-based access control, and real-time features.
+The system is designed for managing logistics operations with user authentication, role-based access control, and real-time features.
 The application supports multiple user roles (admin, carrier, driver) and includes features for tracking, requests, and dashboard management.

 ## User Preferences